Golden Retriever: Everything You Need to Know About This Beloved Breed 0

 Every Australian Shepherd has a coat as unique as its personality.
 Aussies come in red merle, red, blue merle, black, red, and blue, each of which may include tan and/or white.
 Their splotchy coats, which feather out from their legs and frame their faces with a mane, are one of their most identifiable features.

-That distinct coloring also extends to their eyes, which can be blue, brown, or both.
+That distinct coloring also extends to their eyes, which can have any combination of blue, brown, hazel, amber or green.
 Each eye can have split or swirled colors, too.
+Aussies are one of the few dog breeds that commonly have two different colored eyes, which is called heterochromia.
 Put it together with their naturally floppy ears, and it's hard not to fall in love with Australian Shepherds.

 You may also love the look of Aussies but prefer a smaller option.
 In that case, you can always consider the Miniature Australian Shepherd, which grows between 13 (female) and 18 (male) inches and weighs 40 pounds maximum.
 The Toy Australian Shepherd is even smaller—they've got a full size of just 14 inches!
 But that small stature still fits all the friendliness and intelligence over the larger breed.